swisskyrepo/DamnWebScanner/README.md

 ## TODO - Work in progress
 - Should detect target in source code.. (list of targets, then launch scan)
 - Should detect and work with POST requests
 - all scans will be in another file, scans.py, (get_scan, post_scan)
-- Bug fix list in TimeBased
 - Do scan_rce/xss/bsqli for POST with data dict

 ## Thanks